InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 This home video edition is likely one of the best available worldwide, but it is emphatically a cry for a new state-of-the-art restoration of this wonderful Pudovkin film.

-United Kingdom: Click the logomark at right to purchase
+United Kingdom: Click the logomark to purchase this Region 0 NTSC DVD edition from Amazon.co.uk.
+Support Silent Era.

 Mother (1926), black & white, 87 minutes, not rated.